High Line Canal Trail Improvements

 Project Description:

-Douglas County signed a license agreement with Denver Water to formalize stormwater discharging from Santa Fe Drive into the Canal at Spring Gulch.
-As part of Douglas County and the Colorado Department of Transportation’s highway improvement project planned for Santa Fe Drive, an opportunity arose for the County to execute an agreement with Denver Water that formalizes the use of the Canal to convey existing stormwater from U.S. Highway 85.
-Stormwater runoff from the proposed highway improvement project will be pretreated before being discharged through an existing 72-inch storm sewer pipe that flows into the Canal.
-Douglas County will take responsibility for maintaining and managing this portion of Canal to ensure safe passage of stormwater.
+As a part of the Santa Fe Drive/Highway 85 widening project, Douglas County signed a license agreement with Denver Water to formalize the discharge of stormwater into the Canal at Spring Gulch.
+Stormwater runoff from the highway improvement project is now pretreated before being discharged through an existing 72-inch storm sewer pipe that flows into the Canal.
+Douglas County has also taken responsibility for maintaining and managing this portion of the Canal to ensure the safe passage of stormwater.

 Project Location: 1.5 miles of the Canal from Spring Gulch to Marcy Gulch